Skip to Main Content

 Natalia Grossman won the gold medal and her Olympic ticket last night in Santiago ahead of teammate and friend Brooke Raboutou.

-Natalia became the fourth American to win an Olympic ticket at the Pan American Games after Piper Kelly and Samuel Watson won in Speed, and Jesse Grupper won in the Men’s Boulder&Lead event on Monday.
+Grossman became the fourth American to win an Olympic ticket at the Pan American Games after Piper Kelly and Samuel Watson won in Speed, and Jesse Grupper won in the Men’s Boulder&Lead event on Monday.

 How it Happened

-All the Americans, Brooke Raboutou, Natalia Grossman and Annie Sanders, and the Canadians, Alannah Yip, Indiana Chapman and Becca Frangos, made it into the final.
+All the Americans, Brooke Raboutou, Natalia Grossman, and Annie Sanders, as well as the Canadians, Alannah Yip, Indiana Chapman, and Becca Frangos, made it to the final.
+Raboutou and Grossman were only separated by 0.1 points in the semi-final, a single attempt in the Boulder round.
+Alejandra Contreras from Chile and Valentina Aguado from Argentina also reached the final.

-Brooke and Natalia were only separated by 0.1 points in the semi-final, a single attempt in the Boulder round.
 The semi-round for the women had even less coverage than the men.
-While the boulder round was available on CBC, the lead round had no coverage.
+While the boulder round was available on CBC, the Lead round had no coverage.

 Natalia Grossman tops the Boulder Round

-Boulder 1 was a coordination boulder with 3 dynamic sections like the Mens in the final.
+Boulder 1 was a coordination boulder with 3 dynamic sections like the Men’s in the final.
 The first section was a hop over to the low zone.
 The second is a large paddle dyno to the high zone.
 The last section finished with another paddle to the top hold, with athletes needing to stick out their left foot to stop the rotation.

-Annie Sanders in flight in the final dynamic section of boulder 1
+Annie Sanders in flight in the final dynamic section of Boulder 1

 Annie Sanders (USA) in flight in the final dynamic section of boulder 1 © Lena Drapella/IFSC